Tips and Tricks for Writing HIPAA Compliant Applications

 HIPAA rules are flexible enough to allow organizations to implement policies and technologies that suit their structure, size, and potential risks to patients’ and consumers’ e-PHI.

-Tips and Tricks When Writing HIPAA Compliant Applications
+Tips and Tricks When Writing HIPAA-Compliant Applications

 So when you are developing an eHealth app, make sure you follow these tips to make sure that all HIPAA standards are met: